Ocean: Sea level and surface

 The ocean's surface is an important reference point for oceanography and geography, particularly as mean sea level.
 The ocean surface has globally little, but measurable topography, depending on the ocean's volumes.

 The ocean surface is a crucial interface for oceanic and atmospheric processes.
 Allowing interchange of particles, enriching the air and water, as well as grounds by some particles becoming sediments.
 This interchange has fertilized life in the ocean, on land and air.
-These processes and components altogether form ocean surface ecosystems.
+All these processes and components together make up ocean surface ecosystems.